SaiSindhuja197/mslearn-fabric/Instructions/Labs/08-data-warehouse-analyze-data-in-a-warehouse.md

 ## Summary

-In this lab, you connected to a data warehouse using Fabric Copilot and explored the available datasets.
+In this exercise, you connected to a data warehouse using Fabric Copilot and explored the available datasets.
 You ran queries to extract insights and created visualizations for effective analysis.
 Finally, you compiled your findings into reports and collaborated with team members on the results.

 ### You have successfully completed the exercise.
-Click on Next >> to procced with next exercise.
+Click on Next >> to proceed with next exercise.